wh-alice/mig_visualstudio/vs/debugger/how-to--debug-a-partial-trust-application.md

 ---
-title: "How to: Debug a Partial Trust Application | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Debug a Partial Trust Application" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"